-A Business NSW 2022 Workforce Skills Survey conducted in June 2022 found that 93% of businesses reported that they were already experiencing workforce shortages.
+A Business NSW 2024 Workforce Skills Survey conducted in June 2022 found that 77% of businesses reported that they had considerable difficulty in recruiting, or were unable to recruit the people they need.
 Local consultation has also highlighted that many smaller regional based businesses are already reporting 'poaching' of workers for large infrastructure projects, undermining the long-term viability of many small business operators.
 Of the 50 occupations identified as relevant to public infrastructure, 16 occupations are currently rated as likely to be in shortage and 18 are rated as potentially in shortage.
 Key constraints are identified both in the larger occupational groups (such as electricians, construction managers, electrical and grid engineers), but also some more specialised jobs (such as line workers for transmission construction or crane operators for wind power construction).
 Occupations currently listed on the skills shortage and skills needs lists (electricians, telecommunications engineers) present a higher level of risk, where the potential for border closures or limits on skilled migration present supply constraints.